4 Dumb Ways to Ruin Your Skin

 Wrong.
 Sunburns are painful, speed up the aging process, and can eventually lead to the development of skin cancer.

 Do yourself a huge favor.
-Start wearing sunscreen - SPF 15 or higher - every time you will be in the sun for 30 minutes or longer.
+Start using a face moisturizer for men with SPF every time you will be in the sun for 30 minutes or longer.
 If you live in a tropical area where the sun is especially intense, even less than 15 minutes can be an issue.

 #2 - Wash Your Face with a Soap Bar